harvardinformatics/bird-dfe/sample-sheets/Sturnus_vulgaris/Sturnus_vulgaris.md

 Resequencing samples are in [PRJNA935977](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA935977/), [publication](https://academic.oup.com/mbe/article/40/3/msad046/7052962)

 Resequencing includes three main locations: Australia (eight sampling sites), North America (New York), United Kingdom (Newcastle upon Tyne).
 Only a subset of the Australian individuals (labeled au09-au33 in paper) are releasted in PRJNA935977.
-The remainder are supposed to be in PRJNA938765, associated with [this publication](https://www.biorxiv.org/content/10.1101/2021.05.19.442026v1.full), but PRJNA938765 does not exist.
+The remainder are in PRJNA938765, associated with [this publication](https://www.biorxiv.org/content/10.1101/2021.05.19.442026v1.full).

-Corresponding author of Stuart et al 2023 MBE emailed on 9/18/2023

 Genome individual is in [PRJNA293892](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA293892)

+## Sample Sheet Construction

+All individuals used for sample sheet.